matthewdowney/TogglPy/README.md

 * Generate and save PDFs of summary, weekly, or detailed reports
 * Fetch reports as JSON
 * Get all workspaces or all clients
-* Get a specific workspace or client, by id or name
+* Get a specific workspace or client, by ID or name
 * Query projects, by client, or by a single name
 * Add custom time entries